Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 This gives you the big picture.
 Over time, interest adds up.
 If your loan is shorter, your monthly payments will be higher, but your total repayment costs will be less.
 Conversely, if you stretch your monthly payments over a longer period, your monthly payments will be less, but your total repayment costs will be more.

-If you hate the idea of paying excessive interest over the life of your loan, shorten your loan term.
+If you want to limit the total interest paid over the life of your loan, shorten your loan term.
 If cash flow is your bigger concern, lengthen your term.

 $3,000 loan cost comparison